-4) Australian DRS organisations to support NDMOs as the key coordinating bodies for disaster response and disaster risk reduction
+4) Regional DRS organisations to provide support for NDMOs as the key coordinating bodies for disaster response and disaster risk reduction

-- Australian and overseas organisations to work with PIC DRS to develop clear national policies and SOPs to ensure timely requests for international assistance, through a consultative process with relevant national stakeholders - Australian DRS organisations to support NDMOs through financial and technical capacity building for a range of possible disaster response scenarios, and through a range of alternative approaches, e.g. mentoring - Engage in discussion with PIC DRS (mainly Ministry of Health) to ensure in-coming support is appropriate and that medical personnel are duly registered and meet in-country accreditation requirements. - Australian and other organisations to support the NDMO to ensure that systems are in place for a structured post-disaster debrief that encourages feedback of lessons learned from all agencies into national policy and planning processes.
+- Provide support for PIC DRS to develop clear national policies and SOPs to ensure timely requests for international assistance, through a consultative process with relevant national and regional stakeholders. - Regional disaster response stakeholders to engage in discussion with PIC DRS (mainly Ministry of Health) to ensure in-coming support is appropriate and that medical personnel are duly registered and meet in-country accreditation requirements, and that clear accessible guidelines are in place to guide this process. - Regional DRS organisations such as OCHA/PHT to support the NDMO to ensure that systems are in place for a structured post-disaster debrief that encourages feedback of lessons learned from all agencies into national policy and planning processes.